matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 ![Social media work poll](./images/Q1-responses.jpg)

+So +1 for team positive:

 - Work opportunities

 Despite the bias and whether working with social media is willingly or out of necessity the application within business is clear.
 Almost every public facing business is expected to have some element of "social presence" within the current climate.

-For businesses; it opens up new markets, reaches wider audiences and gathers valuable market research data all much easier tha before.
+For businesses; it opens up new markets, reaches wider audiences and gathers valuable market research data all much easier than before.

-For individuals; it opens up new avenues of working, grants opportunities to try new ideas / businesses of their own and both of which often allowing remote or flexible working to live life in new ways.
+For individuals; it opens up new avenues of working, grants opportunities to try new ideas / businesses of their own and both of which often allow newly remote or flexible working.
+This flexibility opening up opportunities to live life in new ways.

-Whatever the state of social media may be, there will always be strong impact on both business and personal lives.
+Whatever the state of social media may be, there will always be strong impact on both our business and personal lives.

 # The Bad

+Now following the positive points we have the other side of the coin, the negatives:

 - Disconnecting from friends / family physically around you
-- Envy / depression / self-consciousness
+- Increased anxiety / depression / envy / self-consciousness / loneliness
+- Heightened FOMO (Fear of Missing Out)
+- Unrealistic expectations
+- Unhealthy sleep patterns
+- General addiction
+- Cyberbullying
 - Doom-scrolling
 - Time wasting

+These are a few of the common themes widely discussed across various studies and observations.
+Perhaps you have experienced some of these or perhaps you haven't but I'm sure we can all appreciate that these are some negative ways in which people are affected.

+Whilst there can be deeper analysis of each of these points I do not wish to expand on the negatives much like the positives in this particular article.
+There are numerous research based write-ups available online for both the negatives and positives:

 # The Ugly